grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=29 (0x1D) - WokenUp
-    VSCP_TYPE_INFORMATION_WOKEN_UP
-A node indicates that a wakeup event occurred.
+    VSCP_TYPE_INFORMATION_WOKEN_UPA node indicates that a wakeup event occurred.
 This can be a node going to it awake state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |